Chinoiserie in fashion: 19th century

 On the other hand, the 19th century was when chinoiserie was fully developed in America as a kind of "aesthetic colonialism" associating China with exoticism and fantasy, perceiving it as "a fantastic, uncivilized nation"; the upper classes, especially those in New England and the Middle Colonies, imitated chinoiseriee fashion; following their independence from Britain, they eventually ventured to China where they directly imported Chinese items.
 The late 1800s was thus marked with Westerner's fascination to the Far East, especially China and Japan, including in Canada.

 In the 1850s, there was a deliberate and self-conscious usage of Chinese materials and symbols in the design of dresses.
 Floral medallions, for example, were used on dresses as they were characteristics of China.

-A second wave of looted items from the suppression of the Boxer uprising (1899–1901) also made its way to Britain.
-During the suppression of the Boxer Uprising, many places were looted including many pawnshops in Beijing were looted.
-Clothing items by far were the largest-volume trade in these pawnshops, but they also had other items of value, such as jewellery, watches, furniture, rickshaws, and musical instrument; these items were personal items of Beijing commoners who had exchange their personal items for a small sum of money and intended to redeem their items later when they would be in better financial times.
+A second wave of looted items from the suppression of the Boxer Uprising (1899–1901) also made its way to Britain.
+During the suppression of the Boxer Uprising, many places were looted, including many pawnshops in Beijing.
+Clothing items by far were the largest-volume trade in these pawnshops, but they also had other items of value, such as jewellery, watches, furniture, rickshaws, and musical instrument; these items were personal items of Beijing commoners who had exchanged their personal items for a small sum of money and intended to redeem their items later when they would be in better financial times.
 Wearing Chinese clothing at home in the West was not deemed as being done out of frivolity or fancy, but was itself an imperial act which signified having worldly knowledge.

 20th century

-In the early 20th century, European and fashion designers would use China and other countries outside of the Eurocentric-fashion world to seek inspiration; Vogue Magazine also acknowledged that China had contributed to the aesthetic inspiration to global fashion.
+In the early 20th century, European and fashion designers would use China and other countries outside of the Eurocentric-fashion world to seek inspiration; Vogue also acknowledged that China had contributed to the aesthetic inspiration to global fashion.
 Chinese motifs regrew popular in European fashion during this period.
 China and the Chinese people also supplied the materials and aesthetics to American fashion and influenced global fashion; however, they remained perceived as being fashion-less and did not fit the criteria of modern status.
-For example, in the early 1900s, Vogue magazine encouraged people to buy beautifully embroidered Chinese garments made of high quality silk in Chinatowns, which were sold as cheap items in America; however, many of these items were actually looted items from Beijing during the suppression of the Boxer Uprising.
+For example, in the early 1900s, Vogue encouraged people to buy beautifully embroidered Chinese garments made of high-quality silk in Chinatowns, which were sold as cheap items in America; however, many of these items were actually looted items from Beijing during the suppression of the Boxer Uprising.

 From the 1910s in the United Kingdoms, Chinese robes, which were perceived as being only suitable as a fancy or luxurious dress or a source of embroidery pieces, started to be worn by British women as a form of loose coats.